-Parole does not mean that offenders are free, as an offender is still considered to be subject to their sentence.
+Parole does not mean that offenders are free, as an offender is still considered to be subject to their sentence and the consequences for breaching such an order.

 Release to parole is not leniency or a reward for good behaviour, but an extension of the sentence that provides the opportunity to assist and monitor an offender's adaption to a normal, lawful community life.